 “TRY SOME OF MY FUFU”

 I once dated a guy from West Africa (ethnicity is relevant to the story).
 We’ll call him Troy.
 Troy was “light skin” with greens eyes and had a thick African accent.
 I honestly thought he was faking it.. the accent that is, not being “light skin”.
 He was cute but so dumb… which was really surprising because in school, they told me non-Americans would destroy us with intelligence one day.
 I mean… Wakanda!
 But anyway, he wasn’t the brightest bulb.
 All he wanted to do was play soccer and ask for boob pics.
 One day, in a turn of events to his usual awful date choices, he asked me to come over for a dinner he and his friends were hosting.
 How could this possibly go wrong!?!
 Anyway, I arrive and it’s a lil kickback!
-All the men are dancing to socca and cooking.
+All the men are dancing to soca and cooking.
 The ladies, they tell me, will be back soon.
 They are asking me my taste in music and if I knew any other Africans.
-After a while, the interrogation ends, and Troy brings me a bowl of fufu and beef.
+After a while, the interrogation ends.
+Troy brings me a bowl of fufu and beef.
 It’s delicious.
-Then another guy “America girl, try my fufu.”
+Then another guy.
+“America girl, try my fufu.”
 It was delicious, better than Troy’s.
 Then another guy, “You MUST try some of my fufu.”
 Within minutes, no lie, there were 7 different samples of some form of fufu with meat!
 But then… the girlfriend and wives of these men arrive.
 There I am, the American thot with 7 helpings of fufu in front of me.
 The introductions consisted of rolled eyes and weak handshakes and questions about my income.
 Then, as if the wind in the room stops, this gorgeous African Goddess walks in.
 Everybody looks at her, then looks at me, and then back at her.
 Clearly, she’s the ex.
 She walks over to where Troy and I are sitting, leans in and kisses him on the mouth.
-That was cue.
+That was my cue.
 As I stand to leave, she says something in another language that makes the entire room roll with laughter.
 I try not to tear up while calling an uber.
-Troy grabs my arm, me thinking he’s about to beg me to stay, he says “Do you want to take some fufu to go?”
+Troy grabs my arm, I’m thinking he’s about to beg me to stay.
+Instead, he says “Do you want to take some fufu to go?”